 As long as you have an internet connection and an internet-enabled device (cellphone, laptop, computer, or another mobile device), you can use Google Voice.

-However, OpenPhone offers a free seven-day trial to test out the platform, after which plans begin at $15 per user per month.
+However, OpenPhone offers a free seven-day trial to test the platform, after which plans begin at $15 per user per month.

 OpenPhone supports Canadian calling and local or toll-free Canadian phone numbers.
 If you need a Canadian-friendly number to do business in Canada, OpenPhone is your best bet for a Google Voice alternative.
 OpenPhone also offers a wide range of local US numbers if your company wants to have a local presence in both countries.